 The primary manifestation of the disease often occurs after strong UV exposure or mechanical skin damage.

-Vitiligo is either chronic and progressive or manifests in periodic exacerbations.
-In rare cases, there can be a spontaneous remission.
+Vitiligo is either chronic and progressive ,or it can manifest in periodic exacerbations.
+In rare cases, spontaneous remission can occur.

 Diagnosis of Vitiligo

 - Vitiligo is a clinical diagnosis.

 - The histology is unremarkable, with the exception of the lack of melanocytes.

 - Wood’s lamp (364 nm) displays a white fluorescence of the hypopigmented maculae.

 - Other autoimmune diseases should be ruled out in the diagnosis.

 Treatment of Vitiligo

 Spontaneous remission is possible; however, it is uncommon.
 Typically, vitiligo is managed using phototherapy.
 This is then combined with other measures that can strengthen the melanogenic effect.